 - Pavement friction

 In addition, there are many different factors that could influence fault for traffic accidents that are weather-related:

 - Driving a vehicle too fast for conditions

 - Improperly maintaining a vehicle like tires and more

 - Not using windshield wipers as necessary for conditions

 All drivers need to be aware of driving conditions.
 They are expected to adjust their driving to the weather and road conditions.

 If you or a loved was injured in an accident that was a result of bad weather or if you were hit by a negligent driver, don’t hesitate to contact Briggle & Polan.
-An Austin personal injury attorney at our firm can help determine responsibility for the accident and how best to proceed with your case.
+An Austin, TX car accident attorney at our firm can help determine responsibility for the accident and how best to proceed with your case.